Lochipi/testing/README.md

 # getting started in demo testing

 This is a sample of demo testing.
+I love coding.